emlab-solutions/pyemaps/docs/index.md

 #### NEW

 * __Scattering Matrix__: Calculation of scattering matrix is similar to that of dynamic diffraction with exception of two additional parameters.
 The feature is demonstrated by the sample script __si_scm.py__.
-Basic usage is ad follows:
+Basic usage is as follows:
 ```python
     from pyemaps import Crystal as cr
     si = cr.from_builtin('Silicon')